 Three years ago, you’d have been hard pushed to find an organisation with a menopause policy.
 Since then, there’s been something of a seismic shift, with the topic of menopause gaining traction in headlines and company agendas alike.
-More and more employers are raising awareness of menopause as part of their company culture, and understanding the need to put the right menopause support in place.
+More and more employers are raising awareness of menopause as part of their company culture and understanding the need to put the right menopause support in place.

 What is menopause?

 These can be physical, such as hot flushes, sleep problem, aches and pains, fatigue, or irregular periods, or psychological, such as memory problems, changes in mood and loss of confidence, anxiety and worry.
-Put these in a workplace context, and some women can find their job is impacted.
+Put these in a workplace context, and some people can find their job is impacted.
 Brain fog can mean they can’t focus as they used to.
 Sleeplessness can lead to lack of concentration.
 But the culture of silence which has traditionally shrouded menopause means speaking out is too hard to do.

 That’s why I’m delighted to see these barriers being broken down.
 But there is clearly more to be done.
 It’s a topic that is urgent and important, for employers and employees alike.